11dogzi/ComfyUI-ergouzi-SVDlora/README.md

 ## English Version

 ### Introduction
 EGSVD LoRA Tools is a ComfyUI extension for converting and loading LoRA files with quantized SVD models.
-It provides two nodes that allow you to convert regular LoRAs to be compatible with quantized SVD models, and load them directly without pre-conversion.
+It provides a node that allows you to convert and load regular LoRAs to be compatible with quantized SVD models in real-time.

 ### Features
-- Convert standard LoRA files to SVDQ compatible format
 - Real-time LoRA conversion and loading
 - Support for multiple quantized model types
 - Adjustable LoRA strength
 - Support for different LoRA formats (ComfyUI, Diffusers, XLab)
+- Option to save converted LoRAs to cache or original directory

 ### Installation
 1. Make sure you have ComfyUI installed